MicrosoftDocs/winrt-api/windows.ui.xaml.controls/image_source.md

 ### Using a stream source to show images from the Pictures library

-A typical use of [Image](image.md) elements in an app is to show pictures from the user’s Pictures library.
+A typical use of [Image](image.md) elements in an app is to show pictures from the user's Pictures library.
 These pictures might be accessed programmatically or through a [FileOpenPicker](../windows.storage.pickers/fileopenpicker.md).
 In either case, the [StorageFile](../windows.storage/storagefile.md) object you get can be opened as a stream, but doesn't provide a Uniform Resource Identifier (URI) reference to the image file.
 To use a stream as an image source, you must write code that sets your [Image](image.md) instance to use the stream.
 This can't be done in XAML alone.

 To display an individual image, use the [StorageFile](../windows.storage/storagefile.md) objects from enumerating the library and call [OpenAsync](../windows.storage/storagefile_openasync_1542217918.md) to obtain a stream.
 Use this stream to set the image source, by creating a new [BitmapImage](../windows.ui.xaml.media.imaging/bitmapimage.md), then calling [SetSourceAsync](../windows.ui.xaml.media.imaging/bitmapsource_setsourceasync_1118221574.md) and passing the stream to use as the *streamSource* parameter.